 Who pays the fee?

-Payoneer is another international payment platform often used by freelancers.
+Payoneer is another international payment platform often used by freelancers, especially those coming from marketplaces like Upwork or Fiverr.

 Pros: